-Documentation Errata Overview Section 6.0.1, Safety Instructions Added to Front of Man- uals Safety instructions have been added to the Declarations Section.
-Section 6.0.2, Base Bandwidth Explanation The manual did not describe the relationship between Base Ch Count and Data Svc.
+Documentation Errata SW Overview Section 6.0.1, Safety Instructions Added to Front of Man- uals N/A Safety instructions have been added to the Declarations Section.
+Section 6.0.2, BABT DASS2 Requirement The following paragraph describing tolerance to wander shoul be added to the "Line Connection and Signaling - BABT Re- quirements" section of the Declarations chapter.
+Section 6.0.3, Base Bandwidth Explanation N/A The manual did not describe the relationship between Base Ch Count and Data Svc.
 The following paragraph should be added to section 3.12 and to the description of the Base Ch Count pa- rameter in Chapter 6.
-Section 6.0.3, Default Route Added to Multiband Plus Units with SNMP Option The parameter which sets up the default route, Def Rte, was mis- takenly omitted from the Chapter 6 of the manual and is de- scribed below.
-(Software revision 4.3C added the ability to configure Multiband Plus T1/PRI with a default route.)
+Section 6.0.4, Default Route Added to Multiband Plus Units with SNMP Option 4.3C and later The parameter which sets up the default route, Def Rte, was mis- takenly omitted from the Chapter 6 of the manual and is de- scribed below.
+(Software revision 4.3Cadded the ability to configure Multiband Plus E1/PRI with a default route.)
 See sec- tion the existing section 3.3, Configuring Multiband Plus's Rout- ing for SNMP Traps, Syslog, and Telnet, for information on how to set up the default route.
-Section 6.0.4, AUI Ethernet Interface Note A note should be inserted in Chapter 4 that states an Ethernet transceiver is required when interfacing through the AUI port: Section 6.0.5, T1 Wiring The following description of T1 wiring replaces the correspond- ing description in Chapter 4:
+Section 6.0.5, AUI Ethernet Interface Note N/A A note should be inserted in Chapter 4 that states an Ethernet transceiver is required when interfacing through the AUI port: Section 6.0.6, E1/PRI Line Profile Configuration 4.4 and later The section "Configuring the E1/PRI Lines" of the Multiband Plus E1/PRI Quick Start Guide did not include the most recent changes to the E1 lines profile.
+This following paragraphs in- clude the necessary revisions: